San Marino in the Junior Eurovision Song Contest: History

 Despite initially confirming that the country would not return in 2024, on 3 September 2024, San Marino appeared on the list of participating countries for the 2024 contest in Madrid, Spain.
 Idols SM were internally selected to represent the country, and were announced as the selected group on 11 September 2024 during the charity event Sogna ragazzo sogna, broadcast on San Marino RTV.
 "Come noi" was officially released as San Marino's entry on 5 October 2024.
 The group placed last in a field of seventeen, scoring 47 points.
 On 29 November 2024, SMRTV confirmed its participation in the 2025 contest.
+Martina Crv was internally selected by SMRTV to represent San Marino in Tbilisi with "Beyond the Stars", which went on to place ninth in a field of eighteen entries with 125 points, placing third place in the online vote.
+This marked San Marino's highest placing in any Eurovision event to date.

+Following the 2025 contest, on 22 December 2025, SMRTV confirmed that it would submit a bid to host the Junior Eurovision Song Contest 2026, however the bid was not successful.